ryanmittelstadt/low-thrust-interplanetary-optimizer/README.md

-# Technical Walk-through: Trajectory Optimization to Comet 29P
+<h2>Description</h2>

-This technical walk-through documents the trajectory optimization for an interplanetary rendezvous mission to Comet 29P (Schwassmann-Wachmann 1).
-As an aerospace engineer, I designed this mission to explore the limits of high-efficiency Nuclear Electric Propulsion (NEP) and to demonstrate how a constant, low-thrust engine can navigate the vast distances of the outer solar system.
+This project entails optimizing a trajectory for an interplanetary rendezvous mission to Comet 29P (Schwassmann-Wachmann 1).
+I designed this mission to explore the limits of high-efficiency Nuclear Electric Propulsion (NEP) and to demonstrate how a constant, low-thrust engine can navigate the vast distances of the outer solar system.

 ## 1. Project Overview & Motivation